 Exercise 1.2 sits under section 1.2 of the NCERT textbook (Types of Functions).
 The table below maps each block of questions to the underlying concept, so you can revise selectively before a class test.

-Treat Q7, Q9, Q10 and Q12 as your priority four; these four templates cover every question style you will face in school exams and the CUET-UG functions section.
+Treat Q7, Q9, Q10 and Q12 as your priority four; they cover every question style in school exams and CUET-UG.

 Class 12 Maths Exercise 1.2 Solution Approach Summary